Introduction

 There are a few things to consider when assigning a Virtual Number to a booking.
 The most important thing is to avoid conflicts.
 Because the Virtual Number will be utilized as a search parameter to identify the second user, assigning the same Virtual Number to the same driver/user at the same time would result in a conflict.
 Another factor to consider is the volume of incoming calls.
 Spreading the incoming calls over multiple Virtual Numbers in the Number Pool is a good idea.
 We can avoid having one Virtual Number overloaded with incoming calls this way.

-When a rider or driver initiates a call to the Virtual Number (assigned to their booking) 8x8's platform will deliver a Call Handle to the Ride Sharing company's endpoint.
-The Call Handle from 8x8 is an HTTP POST request that contains all of the call data for the incoming call.
-The Create a new webhook API can be used to specify the endpoint to which the Call Handle will be delivered.
-The Ride Sharing company's endpoint should respond to the Call Handle with the "makeCall" Call Actions that contains the other user's phone number in order to establish the call between the rider and the driver.
+When a rider or driver initiates a call to the Virtual Number (assigned to their booking) 8x8's platform will deliver a Call Action Request to the Ride Sharing company's endpoint.
+The Call Action Request from 8x8 is an HTTP POST request that contains all of the call data for the incoming call.
+The Create a new webhook API can be used to specify the endpoint to which the Voice Call Action webhook will be delivered.
+The Ride Sharing company's endpoint should respond to the Call Action Request with the "makeCall" Call Actions that contains the other user's phone number to establish the call between the rider and the driver.

 Once the Call Action is received, 8x8 will connect the second user, allowing the rider and the driver to communicate without having to share their real phone numbers.